 Introduction to computational biology 1000-2N03BO

-1. Biological introduction: basic knowledge of molecular biology, structure of nucleic acids and proteins, transcription and translation.
+1. Basic knowledge of molecular biology, structure of nucleic acids and proteins, transcription and translation.

 2. Molecular sequence analysis: sequencing by hybridization, algorithms for global and local alignment of two sequences.

-3. Mathematical models of molecular evolution: Jukes-Cantor and Kimura models for DNA sequences, PAM and BLOSUM substitution matrices for proteins, statistical significance of alignment scores.
+3. Mathematical models of molecular evolution: Jukes-Cantor and Kimura models for DNA sequences, PAM and BLOSUM substitution matrices for proteins.

 4. Multiple sequence alignment: dynamic programming, greedy algorithms, efficient heuristics (CLUSTALW, T-Coffee, MUSCLE).